How to stay healthy, deal with stress and perform better with this simple breathing technique

 Need a bit more help?
 Breathe Right & Reduce Your Stress course where you can learn to retrain your system for effective and efficient breathing.
 There are loads of easy breathing exercises and technique for getting you back on track for nose breathing you can do it all from the comfort of your home!

 How do I nose breathe when I have a blocked nose?

 If you’re blaming your mouth breathing on a blocked or stuffy nose, then it’s time to tackle the problem.
 There are ways to clear a blocked nose such as a method known as sinus rinsing where a saline solution is used to flush the nasal passage.
 In some cases, it may be necessary to use antihistamines to unblock sinuses.
 If simple techniques such as these are not effective, it is important to go and see your GP to determine the cause of the issue.

-I dive much deeper into ways to tackle mouth breathing in my 30-Day online breathing course, The Big Exhale.
+I dive much deeper into ways to tackle mouth breathing in my 30-Day online breathing course, Breathe Right Course.
 I teach options like alternative nasal breathing and mouth taping.

 Nose is King